lf87/gulp-and-webpack-front-end-boilerplate/README.md

 These are some additional tasks.
 These are not required for the _default_ Gulp task to properly function

-* `$ gulp clean` - Empty's everything in the distribution folders and the page files in the root
-* `$ gulp scssLint` - Checks SCSS for errors and warns of any bad practices - This requires ruby and SCSS Lint.
-Run `$ gem install scss_lint scss_lint_reporter_checkstyle` to install the required files.
-Lint reports are saved in the 'reports' folder

 ## Additional configuration